DepartmentSchool of Biological Sciences

 For administrative and admissions enquiries please contact email@example.com.

-To start your application, or enquire further about the process involved, please contact Professor Scott Armbruster (firstname.lastname@example.org), quoting both the project code BIOL3170217 and the project title.
+To start your application, or enquire further about the process involved, please contact Professor Scott Armbruster (firstname.lastname@example.org), quoting both the project code BIOL3170217 and title.